rocky-linux/documentation/docs/books/web_services/021-web-servers-apache.md

 Do not forget to open your firewall (see Security section).

-You can check now the availability of the service:
+You can now check the availability of the service:

-* from any web browser providing the IP address of your server (for example <http://192.168.1.100/>).
+* From any web browser providing the IP address of your server (for example, <http://192.168.1.100/>).
-* directly from your server.
+* Directly from your server.

-For that, you will have to install a text browser, for example elinks.
+To do so, you must install a text browser, such as elinks.

 ```bash
 sudo dnf install elinks